nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a. gitGud detects that the `FRIEND_ID`/`GAME_ID` does not exist.
     * 1a1. gitGud informs user that it has no friend/game was found with specified `FRIEND_ID`/`GAME_ID`.
-      1a2.
+    * 1a2.
 User makes another request to unlink a friend with a game, with a different `FRIEND_ID`/`GAME_ID`.
-      Use case continues from step 2.
+    * Use case continues from step 2.

 * 1b. gitGud detects that the `FRIEND_ID` and`GAME_ID` link does not exist.
     * 1b1. gitGud informs user that it has no friend and game link was found with specified `FRIEND_ID` and `GAME_ID`.
-      1b2.
+    * 1b2.
 User makes another request to unlink a friend with a game, with a different `FRIEND_ID` and/or `GAME_ID`.
-      Use case continues from step 2.
+    * Use case continues from step 2.

-**Use case: UC06 - Assigning a skill value for a linked game to a friend**
+**Use case: UC06 - Assign a skill value for a linked game to a friend**

 **MSS**